mathewgomas-alfred/mathewgomas.io/tutorials/clipping_masks_and_alpha_inheritance.rst

 The exception is when using pass-through mode, meaning that alpha inheritance won't work right when turning on pass-through on the layer.

 .. image:: /images/layers/Layer-composite.png
-   :alt: An image showing the way layers composite in Krita
+   :alt: An image showing the way layers composite in Krita.
    :width: 800

 When we turn on alpha inheritance, the alpha-inherited layer keeps the same transparency as the layers below.